lhbikos/ReC_MultivModel/docs/02-Scoring.md

 ##          0         0          0        0         0         2 2
 ```

 At the scale-level, this is much easier to interpret.
 There are *2* rows of data because there are only *2* patterns of missingness.
-The most common pattern is non-missing data (*n* = 56).
+The most common pattern is non-missing data (*n* = 59).

+If our statistical choice uses listwise deletion (i.e., the case is eliminated if one or more variables in the model has missing data), our sample size will be 59.
+As we will earn in later chapters, there are alternatives (i.e., specifying a FIML option in analyses that use maximum likelihood estimators) that can use all of the cases -- even those with missing data.

 ### R-eady for Analysis